 BeerSelfie: No one can say you’re not well-versed in the offerings out there!
 So, given that, let’s paint a picture: you’re mixing up a sweet 6-pack for a trade – what’s going in the box that you’re sending out?

 Brittany Healy: Trying to keep it well rounded…

 - Urban Roots – EZ PZ (dry hopped Pilsner)

 - Moonlight – Death & Taxes (black lager)

 - Barrelhouse – Wild Dapple Fire (wild ale)

 BeerSelfie: Nice, covering a variety of styles and breweries!
 You’ve come to beer from a variety of roles – and have had different ones within beer.
-If you had one piece of advice to someone jumping into craft beer community – in whatever capacity – what would it be?
+If you had one piece of advice for someone jumping into the craft beer community – in whatever capacity – what would it be?

 Brittany Healy: Two things: try to learn every ounce of information possible, and don’t be shy- talk to everyone you can!
 When I first started in the industry I was like a dog with their tail in between its legs; it was daunting to talk to folks who were established people in craft beer when I hardly knew anything.
 I learned quickly that the majority of people are very friendly and are happy to teach others what they know.